Wisconsin Wildlife Rehabilitation Centers

-I first became interested in wildlife rehabilitation this year after the female eagle from a nest located in the Norfolk Botanical Garden was killed by an airplane on April 26 of 2011.
+I first became interested in wildlife rehabilitation in 2011, after the female bald eagle, from a nest located in the Norfolk Botanical Garden, was killed by incoming airplane at Norfolk International Airport on April 26.
 The three baby eagles were relocated to the Wildlife Center of Virginia.
 The eaglets are receiving excellent care and are being prepared for release into the wild in August.
-This was my second year of watching the nest through this site:

 Since the eagles relocation I have come to learn and appreciate what these rehabilitation centers do for all of the critters that live in the wild.